Congregation of Our Lady of Sion: Religious brothers

 The Ratisbonne brothers, who were Jews, were drawn to accept Christianity.
 For Théodore, this came about through the conversion of several close friends and the slow results of study and reading.
 He was baptized in 1826 and ordained in 1830.

 Alphonse, however, was more reluctant to believe in Christ.
 This changed dramatically on 20 January 1842 in the course of a trip to Rome, made just prior to his planned wedding.
 While on a visit to the Church of Sant'Andrea delle Fratte, the Blessed Virgin Mary appeared to him.
 Both brothers believed that this was a sign from God, not only for Alphonse's personal conversion, but of their common call to bring their fellow Jews to accept the Christian faith.

 To this end, Alphonse was baptized and soon entered the Society of Jesus, where he spent several years.
-In 1843 Théodore founded a small community of women who wished to collaborate with him in the education of Jewish children, starting with two Jewish sisters who had come to him for guidance and later converted to Christianity.
-In 1850, with the permission of the pope and of the Jesuit Superior General, Alphonse left the Society to join his brother and his work.
+In 1843, Théodore founded a small community of women who wished to collaborate with him in the education of Jewish children, starting with two Jewish sisters who had come to him for guidance and later converted to Christianity.
+In 1850, with the permission of Pope Pius IX and of the Jesuit Superior General Jan Roothaan, Alphonse left the Society to join his brother and his work.
 Together the Ratisbonne brothers established the Congregation of the Fathers of Our Lady of Sion in 1852.

-In 1855 Alphonse moved to the Holy Land, where, in 1858, he established the Convent of the Ecce homo on the site of a ruined church of that name on the famed Via Dolorosa for the Sisters of the congregation.
-On the grounds of the convent, Ratisbonne built an orphanage and vocational school which the Sisters ran.
-These institutions were open to all the children of the city, regardless of creed.
+In 1855 Alphonse moved to the Holy Land, where, in 1858, he established the Convent of the Ecce homo on the site of a ruined church by that name on the famed Via Dolorosa for the Sisters of the congregation.
+On the convent grounds, Ratisbonne built an orphanage and vocational school which the Sisters ran and were open to all children of the city, regardless of creed.
 A motherhouse was established in Paris for the Fathers.
-In 1874, Alphonse began the construction of the Ratisbonne Monastery, on a site then on the outskirts of Jerusalem, which was a school for boys.
+In 1874, Alphonse began the construction of Ratisbonne Monastery, on a site then on the outskirts of Jerusalem, which was a school for boys.
 It now houses a branch of the Salesian Pontifical University.

-After the re-direction of the official teachings regarding Judaism, the Fathers changed from an emphasis on the conversion of Jews to working to foster understanding and the development of deeper ties between Christians and Jews.
+After revisions to official teachings regarding Judaism, the Fathers changed from an emphasis on the conversion of Jews to working towards understanding and the development of deeper ties between Christians and Jews.
 Today they have communities in France, Israel and Brazil.